tkennon/clifromyaml/README.md

 - `default` defines the default value of the flag.
 This must be specified so that `clifromyaml` can infer the type of the flag.
 - `oneof` optionally specifies that the flag must be set to one of the given choices.
-If invoked with any other value then an error will be returned.
+If the app is invoked by the user with any value not in this set then an error will be returned.

 Flags must be passed before any arguments: `./myapp [flags] <args>`.